Conformally equivariant quantization for spinning particles: Main results

-We reduce now further the expression of $A$ by its invariance under conformal inversions.
+The operator $A$ being $\CE(p,q)$-invariant, its $G$-invariance is equivalent to its invariance under a conformal inversion $\bar{X}_i$.
 The action of $\bar{X}_i$ on the powers of the five operators entering into $A$ is computed in the appendix, it follows that